-Whether you’re holding your breath for strawberries or prepping your pie crusts for peaches, everyone wants to know when spring goodies will be brightening up dinner time.
+Whether you’re holding your breath for strawberries or prepping your pie crusts for peaches, everyone wants to know when spring produce will be brightening up dinner time.
 In working with farmers across our country for 3 years now, we’ve learned that produce seasons are far more determined by the weather than they are by the calendar, so we wanted to give you the inside scoop on what’s going to be available this spring and when.
 Here’s what you need to know about this spring.
-Be sure to download our produce storage guide so you can make the most of this seasonal bounty!
+Be sure to download our produce storage guide so you can make the most of our seasonal bounty!

 Stone Fruit Suspense